0xr0bert/phase-seminar-20221026/presentation.md

 ## End

-- Full paper available in the workshoop proceedings.
+- Full paper available in the workshop proceedings.
 - Source code available under a permissive free software license (<https://doi.org/hvpd>).
 - This research was funded by KCL–LSHTM seed funding.
 Robert Greener is supported by a Medical Research Council Studentship [grant number: MR/N0136638/1].
 Steven Cummins is funded by Health Data Research UK (HDR-UK).
 HDR-UK is an initiative funded by the UK Research and Innovation, Department of Health and Social Care (England) and the devolved administrations, and leading medical research charities.
 - Any questions?